mlej8/DSEC/README.md

 In order to cancel a job in the queue: `scancel <job_id>`

+# Logs
+Our current best model utilizes DA with 15 epochs, with normalization followed by DSEC without normalization.

+It would be a good idea to test the model with normal weight initialization for conv2d layers and xavier_uniform for linear layers.

+Definitely also a good idea to test more epochs for dsec

 ## Bibtex
 Credits to original author: Jianlong Chang (jianlong.chang@nlpr.ia.ac.cn)
 ```